Zeroth-Order Alternating Gradient Descent Ascent Algorithms for a Class of Nonconvex-Nonconcave Minimax Problems: Introduction

 \subsection{Related Works}

 We give a brief review on first-order algorithms for solving minimax optimization problems.
 For solving convex-concave minimax optimization problems, there are many existing works.
-For instance, Nemirovski \cite{nemirovski2004prox} proposed a mirror-prox algorithm and Nesterov \cite{nesterov2007dual} proposed a dual extrapolation algorithm to solve smooth convex-concave minimax problems.
-An extra-gradient algorithm and an optimistic gradient descent ascent algorithm to solve bilinear and strongly convex-strongly concave minimax optimization problems were proposed in~\cite{mokhtari2020unified}, and both of them own the iteration comlexity of $\mathcal{O}( \kappa \log(1/\varepsilon) )$.
-Lin et al. \cite{lin2020near} proposed a near optimal algorithm for solving convex-concave minimax optimization problems, which achieves a iteration complexity of $\mathcal{O}( \varepsilon^{-1} )$.
-For nonconvex-strongly concave minimax problems, Luo et al. \cite{luo2020stochastic} proposed a stochastic recursive gradient descent ascent (SREDA) algorithm, and the gradient complexity of which is $\tilde{\mathcal{O}}( \kappa^{3}\varepsilon^{-3} )$.
-For general nonconvex-concave minimax problem, many nested-loop algorithms have been proposed in \cite{rafique2018non,nouiehed2019solving,thekumparampil2019efficient,kong2019accelerated,ostrovskii2020efficient,yang2020catalyst}.
-To the best of our knowledge, Lin et al. \cite{lin2020near} proposed an accelerated algorithms called MINIMAX-PPA, which has the best iteration complexity of $\tilde{\mathcal{O}}( \varepsilon ^{-2.5} )$ till now.
+For instance, \citet{nemirovski2004prox} proposed a mirror-prox algorithm and \citet{nesterov2007dual} proposed a dual extrapolation algorithm to solve smooth convex-concave minimax problems.
+An extra-gradient algorithm and an optimistic gradient descent ascent algorithm to solve bilinear and strongly convex-strongly concave minimax optimization problems were proposed in~\citep{mokhtari2020unified}, and both of them own the iteration comlexity of $\mathcal{O}( \kappa \log(1/\varepsilon) )$. \citet{lin2020near} proposed a near optimal algorithm for solving convex-concave minimax optimization problems, which achieves a iteration complexity of $\mathcal{O}( \varepsilon^{-1} )$.
+For nonconvex-strongly concave minimax problems, \citet{luo2020stochastic} proposed a stochastic recursive gradient descent ascent (SREDA) algorithm, and the gradient complexity of which is $\tilde{\mathcal{O}}( \kappa^{3}\varepsilon^{-3} )$.
+For general nonconvex-concave minimax problem, many nested-loop algorithms have been proposed in \citep{rafique2018non,nouiehed2019solving,thekumparampil2019efficient,kong2019accelerated,ostrovskii2020efficient,yang2020catalyst}.
+To the best of our knowledge, \citet{lin2020near} proposed an accelerated algorithms called MINIMAX-PPA, which has the best iteration complexity of $\tilde{\mathcal{O}}( \varepsilon ^{-2.5} )$ till now.
 Several single-loop methods were also proposed to solve the problem.
-GDA-type algorithms~\cite{Chambolle,Ho2016,Daskalakis17,Daskalakis18,gidel2018variational,Letcher,lin2020gradient,lu2020hybrid,pan2021an,shen2022zeroth}, which run a gradient descent step on $x$ and a gradient ascent step on $y$ simultaneously at each iteration.
-Xu et al. \cite{xu2020unified} proposed a unified single-loop alternating gradient projection (AGP) algorithm for solving nonconvex-(strongly) concave and (strongly) convex-nonconcave minimax problems, which can find an $\varepsilon$-stationary point with the gradient complexity of $\mathcal{O}( \varepsilon ^{-4} )$.
+GDA-type algorithms~\citep{Chambolle,Ho2016,Daskalakis17,Daskalakis18,gidel2018variational,Letcher,lin2020gradient,lu2020hybrid,pan2021an,shen2022zeroth,zhang2020single}, which run a gradient descent step on $x$ and a gradient ascent step on $y$ simultaneously at each iteration. \citet{xu2020unified} proposed a unified single-loop alternating gradient projection (AGP) algorithm for solving nonconvex-(strongly) concave and (strongly) convex-nonconcave minimax problems, which can find an $\varepsilon$-stationary point with the gradient complexity of $\mathcal{O}( \varepsilon ^{-4} )$.